blue dumpster truck

 Japan is the second largest exporter of pounds of trash each year, sending about 821,000 tons overseas.
 The U.S. comes in third place with 751,000 tons of waste transported abroad annually, with other significant exporters including Turkey and China.

 Generally, the practice of shipping trash overseas, as part of the global waste trade, is reserved for waste of the toxic variety.
-Consequently, the contents consist of an assortment of items we are eager to get rid of because we don’t have the space.
+Consequently, the contents are made up of a large variety of items that we throw away due to space limitations.

 The global waste trade involves the transportation of waste from one nation to another for the purpose of disposal.
 In some cases, recyclable contents are separated from refuse, which is then sent to landfills.
 Significant amounts of the contents in question are of a toxic, hazardous nature.